 Beware that many cleaning products are now saying they are “Green” or “Eco Friendly,” and are now on the Green bandwagon.
 This is called Green Wash, but make sure you read labels and research all product claims.

 You can reduce your chemical exposure by eliminating chemicals in your home, and using only natural cleaning products that are plant based.
 There are many safe cleaning products like Ecover, Mrs. Meyers, Seventh Generation, Sun & Earth, and Orange Plus.
 Even though they are more expensive, they are more concentrated, and worth it because they are safe.

 Another alternative is to make your own natural cleaning products.
 Using homemade natural cleaning products makes “cents,” because it is cheaper, healthier and non-toxic, and it is fun.

 To clean with natural products all you need is:

-Baking Soda is great to scrub your bath and kitchen.
+Baking soda is great to scrub your bath and kitchen.
 Put it in a glass grated cheese container with a stainless steel top that has holes in it, and just sprinkle the baking soda on the surfaces and scrub.
 You may add a few drops of your favorite essential oil to this.
 Lavender and tea tree oil have anti-bacterial qualities.

 Baking soda mixed with apple cider vinegar is a bubbly combination that has many uses.
 As a drain cleaner, sprinkle baking soda down the drain then add apple cider vinegar and let it bubble for 15 minutes, then rinse with hot water.
 This is a safer alternative to dangerous drain cleaners.
-Baking soda and apple cider make a wonderful spa-like bath for soaking away aches and pains and detoxing.
+Baking soda and apple cider make a wonderful spa-like bath for soaking away aches and pains and detoxifying.
 It also cleans the tub and the drain.